Keso-Rupert/WorkoutAppJavaFX/README.md

-# Gluon Mobile - Multi View
+# Workout tracking application - Gluon Mobile

-Gluon Mobile Applications are Java application written in JavaFX.
-These applications ensure that developers can create high performance, great looking, and cloud connected mobile apps from a single Java code base.

-This sample contains a simple Gluon Mobile application which can be used to run, test and create a native application for any targeted device.
+This is a application that allows you to track your workouts.
+Its built using Gluon Mobile and JavaFX.
-The sample leverages Glisten Afterburner framework, built on top of [afterburner.fx](http://afterburner.adam-bien.com/), to inject models and services into Presenter.
+The application uses Glisten Afterburner framework, built on top of [afterburner.fx](http://afterburner.adam-bien.com/), to inject models and services into Presenter.

+### Views
+There are 3 main views reachable from the BottomNavigationBar: the log view (history of workouts), the exercises view (where a list of exercises can be managed), and a view where you can add a new workout.
+From the exercises view you can also move to the "new exercise" view, where exercises are added,edited or deleted.

+### Persistence
+I've built in persistence in the ExerciseService.
+I used Gluons DataClient, with which you can use Gluon Cloudlink to store data in the cloud.
+However, I used the local configuration, to store the data on the device itself.

 ## Pre-requisites
+Built using:
+* Java 16
+* JavaFX 16
+* Maven

 Please checkout the prerequisites to run this application [here](https://github.com/gluonhq/gluonfx-maven-plugin#requirements).

 ## Instructions

-> **Note**: The following are command line instructions.
-For IDE specific instructions please checkout [IDE section](https://docs.gluonhq.com/#_ide) of the Gluon documentation.

 These application can run on the JVM on desktop platforms.
 To run the application, execute the following command: